day8/re-frame-10x/README.md

   - Debugging assitance.
 Particularly assitance for writing event handlers which hold most of the application logic.
   - A method for finding performance problems and detecting where there is unnecessary computation.

-## A Dashboard?

-`re-frame` generates detailed "trace data" as it runs, but much of it will be low level and uninteresting, much of the time.
-As a "dashboard", `re-frame-trace` shows interesting, high level information "at a glance", while also allowing you to drill down and explore the detail as necessary.

-## What's An Epoch?

-Each `re-frame` event and its consequent computation forms a logically discrete "epoch" which can be analysed and inspected independently.
-The dashboard design is epoch-oriented.

 ## Sampler

 <img src="docs/images/trace-window.gif" height="400px">